-- (a) Functional disagreements (b) Constructive disagreements - (c) Both (a) and (b) (d) None
+16. .
+Some conflicts support the goals of the group and improve its performance.
+These between two or mo re people (a) Functional disagreements (b) Constructive disagreements (c) Both (a) and (b) (d) None

-17. is an unhealthy, destructive disagreement between two or more people.
+- 17. is an unhealthy, destructive disagreement between two or more people. - (a) Conflict

-(b)
+- (b) Functional conflict

-(a) Conflict
+- (c) Dysfunctional conflict

-- Functional conflict - (c) Dysfunctional conflict (d) None
+- (d) None